Donations to assist injured troops recover through Karting with Kartforce: May 2015, June 2016, October 2016, June 2017 and June 2019.

 The British 24 is the UK's most demanding kart race.
 The teams did us proud.
 Martyn Compton (Household Cavalry and Kartforce Ambassador at the time) and Danny Holland (Welsh Guards) sent a special message of thanks.
 Dave wrote: "It meant a lot to them that a fallen guardsman had made it possible for them to take part in this race"

-At the end of 2015 we received an update from Kartforce.
-Their clinical study highlighted the benefits of competitive sport on injured troops.
-The lads attracted to Kartforce are thrill seekers; those that like to push themselves to extremes and thrive on adrenaline rushes.
+At the end of every year we receive an update from Kartforce.
+Their clinical studies highlight the benefits of competitive sport on injured troops.
+The people attracted to Kartforce are thrill seekers; those that like to push themselves to extremes and thrive on adrenaline rushes.

 We would love to hear from you if you know of any soldier (whether current or past), family member or any project that might benefit from our help.